gehadibany/MasterQT_QML/README.md

 - The execution of **Jupyter Notebooks**, including the installation of necessary **Python environments and packages**.

 ## 📂 Repository Contents
-- `hhl_tutorial_Eldibany.ipynb` – The Jupyter Notebook used for testing and modifications.
+- `hhl_tutorial_Eldibany.ipynb` – The Jupyter Notebook was ran, modified and tested.
+- `hhl-sandbox.ipynb` – The Jupyter Notebook was ran and tested.